 - For computing power headroom for cells belonging to secondary PUCCH group, the term 'serving cell' in this subclause refers to serving cell belonging to the secondary PUCCH group.
 The term 'primary cell' in this subclause refers to the PUCCH-SCell of the secondary PUCCH group.

+If the UE indicates a capability for dynamic power sharing for EN-DC and E-UTRA power headroom report was triggered as a dual connectivity PHR, if the duration of NR slot is different from that of E-UTRA subframe, UE provides PHR of the first NR slot that fully overlaps with subframe in which E-UTRA power headroom report is transmitted.

 7.7.1 Type 1 PH report